babowsk1/tvm/cells-memory-and-persistent-storage.md

 * The source of the field width in bits to be used (e.g., X for integer serialization instructions means that the bit width $$n$$ is supplied in the stack; otherwise it has to be embedded into the instruction as an immediate value).
 * The action to be performed if the operation cannot be completed (by default, an exception is generated; "quiet" versions of serialization instructions are marked by a $$Q$$ letter in their mnemonics).

-This classification scheme is used to create a more complete taxonomy of cell serialization primitives, which can be found in $$\mathbf{A .
-7 .
-1}$$
+This classification scheme is used to create a more complete taxonomy of cell serialization primitives, which can be found in [$$\mathbf{A.7.1}$$](a-instructions-and-opcodes.md/#a.7.1.-cell-serialization-primitives.).

 ### 3.2.7.
 Integer serialization primitives.